codex-academy/codeX_Feb2015Intro/t7-display-test-results.md

 --- | ---
-`tdd.js` | The TestMyCode implementation will be in here `tdd_test.js` | TestMyCode will be tested in here `tdd.html` | Bring all the files together & test executed from here `tdd.css` | Make the HTML look nice `tdd_hello_world.js` | the function under test `red_green.js` | reuse the function you wrote earlier
+`tdd.js` | The TestMyCode implementation will be in here `tdd_test.js` | TestMyCode will be tested in here `tdd.html` | Bring all the files together and execute the tests from here `tdd.css` | Make the HTML look nice `tdd_hello_world.js` | the function under test `red_green.js` | reuse the function you wrote earlier